EusthEnoptEron/arise-multiplayer/README.md

 # Tales of Arise: Multiplayer Mod

-> :warning: **WARNING: The mod is not compatible with the latest game patch.
-See #66 for the current state and for information on how to downgrade.**

 ![Assets/Sample.jpg](Assets/Sample.jpg)

 Mod that adds multiplayer to Tales of Arise.
 For progress, see <!-- [Milestones](https://github.com/EusthEnoptEron/arise-multiplayer/milestones) and--> the [Project page](https://github.com/EusthEnoptEron/arise-multiplayer/projects/1).